- Senior Board

 - Junior Board

-Caitlinn Lineback is a junior from Lafayette, IN majoring in Food Science.
-She is entering her third year with the Foundation, previously having served on the Business Junior Board for the 2016 race and the Director of Business for the 2017 race.
-Her responsibilities as Director of Administration include organization of the foundation, recruitment, and scholarships.
-In addition to being a member of the Purdue Grand Prix Foundation, Caitlinn is a member of Purdue Ag Ambassadors, Food Science Club, and Food Science Envoys.
-Her favorite part of Grand Prix is continuing a Purdue tradition that has brought excitement to campus for 61 years!
+Caitlinn Lineback is a senior from Lafayette, IN majoring in Food Science.
+She is entering her fourth year with the Foundation, previously having served on the Business Junior Board for the 2016 race, the Director of Business for the 2017 race, and Director of Administration for the 2018 race.
+In addition to being a member of the Purdue Grand Prix Foundation, Caitlinn is a member of Purdue Ag Ambassadors, Food Science Club, Food Science Envoys, and Glenwood Cooperative.
+Her favorite part of Grand Prix is continuing a Purdue tradition that has brought excitement to campus for 62 years!

 Director of Business:

 Austin Hubbell is a senior from Rushville, IN.
 He is currently working to earn a Bachelor of Science degree in Agribusiness Marketing.
 This is Austin’s third year with the foundation, previously having served on the Sales Junior Board for the 2017 race and Director of Facilities for the 2018 race.
 Outside of the Grand Prix Foundation, he is a member of FarmHouse Fraternity and a College of Ag Ambassador.
 His favorite part of Grand Prix is helping to continue the tradition of Students helping students and providing a wonderful environment for racing.